haltcase/strat/readme.md

 strat('You got- you gotta run {}.', 'Morty')
 // -> 'You got- you gotta run Morty.'

-strat(`You really gotta {} these {}, right?`, ['love', 'examples'])
+strat(`When you come to a {} in the road, {}.`, ['fork', 'take it'])
-// -> 'You really gotta love these examples, right?'
+// -> 'When you come to a fork in the road, take it.'
 ```

 This is the recommended and standard way to use _strat_.
 Here, the first
 argument is your template string.
-The second argument is an Array of replacement
+The second argument is an array of replacement
 values, or just a single value.

 The second argument can optionally be left out, in which case a new function